NickGrunert/master-thesis/modules/03_truth_compare.typ

     The Calculation of the precision metric is demonstrated in @formula:precision; making use of true and false positives.
     The metric will be employed to assess the correctness of the prediction and is therefore also a measure of accuracy.
     It is the ratio of correctly identified pixels to the total number of pixels predicted as part of the surface.
-    Consequently, it can either increase or decrease, contingent on the number of pixels that are not part of the surface but are predicted as such.
+    Consequently, the value can either increase or decrease, contingent on the number of pixels that are not part of the surface but are predicted as such.
+    In summary, the definition provides a quantitative measure of the reliability of a positive prediction.
-    In other words, it defines on how much one can trust into a positive prediction by the algorithm, stated at the beginning of this chapter, the first and most directive the algorithm has to fullfil.
+    As previously stated, this is the initial and most imperative directive for the algorithm to fulfill.